Lwin-Naing/User-Manual-English-/Publish Page.md

  <br>

 3. A confirmation screen will appear in the center of the screen.
-Click Publish.
+   Confirm the scope of publication below and click Publish.

     ![gfh 1 (1).png](Publish%20Page%206dfb01ed7e22445a908620899235d569/gfh_1_(1).png)